Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid.md

 ### MitiD Transaction signing

-Nets eID Broker supports a transaction signing flow which enables the end-user to approve a transaction text based on text or HTML, as part of the MitID authentication.
+Signaturgruppen Broker supports a transaction signing flow which enables the end-user to approve a transaction text based on text or HTML, as part of the MitID authentication.
 Transaction signing flow is limited to only signed requests.

 This is done by setting the **transaction_text** and **transaction_text_type** MitID identity provider parameters.